noklesta/SublimeEmberNav/README.md

 ## File locations

-By default, the different files are assumed to be located in folders at the root of the project that are named after their type.
-Locations are specified as regular expressions that will automatically by anchored to the beginning and end of the path (with the root location prepended to all the other paths).
+By default, the different files are assumed to reside in folders at the project root that are named after their type.
+Locations are specified as lists of regular expressions, each representing a path segment that will be joined together using the directory separator that is appropriate for your platform.
+The name of the main application file is specified as a regular expression that will be automatically anchored to the beginning and end of the file name.
 The defaults are as follows:

     "root":                 [""],